-I am one of those people that has to have Everything In Its Place.
-When we lived at the big farmhouse, which had 22 rooms and that included 7 bedrooms and 5 bathrooms and a glorious old Parlor, I worked very hard on Everything In It’s Place!
+I am one of those people that loves clean and Everything In Its Place.
+When we lived at the big farmhouse, which had 22 rooms and that included 7 bedrooms and 5 bathrooms and a glorious old Parlor, I worked very hard on keeping Everything In It’s Place!

-Let Me Share Some Ways To Get Organized that I hope will help you get that way.
+Let Me Share Some Ways To Get Organized that I hope will help you get at way.
 Life seems to work better when Everything Is In Its Place.

 I Love These Jars and How Organized They Make Me Feel In My Pantry.
 (We Had a Huge One) They Are Pretty Handy Too If You Are Teaching Your Kids To Cook.
 Turn the Page and get the Free Labels From The Country Chic Cottage.